-The government shut-down will have no effect on enrollment in your new insurance!
 Watch this 2 minute youtube spot to learn what you need to know about ACA & Planned Parenthood.

 Stressing over the possibility of having to pay out-of-pocket when you are sick or injured may soon be a thing of the past.
 The new health care law, sometime called Obamacare gives you and your family a new opportunity to choose good health insurance coverage at a good price.
 Even if you have been denied insurance in the past or are on a tight budget keep reading and you'll find out how you can now access an affordable health insurance plan that’s just right for you and your family.

 Sign up today at the Health Insurance Marketplace at www.healthcare.gov.
 You can sign up until March 31, 2014 without any penalties.
 If you sign up (& pay) by March 15, your insurance coverage will begin on the 1st of the following month.
 If you miss the March 31st deadline, you will need to wait until November when open enrollment begins again.
 There are exceptions if you have a major life event (divorce, job loss, marriage, birth of a child).
 Visit healthcare.gov for all the details.

 - All plans sold in the Marketplace must cover a full range of health services, including birth control with no co-pay, doctor visits, ER care, maternity care, mental health treatment, and prescriptions drug costs.